Kai4ik/shoppingify-2.0-frontend/README.md

 ---
  For storing receipt images & all the receipts & product information, **[AWS S3](https://aws.amazon.com/s3/)** and **[AWS RDS](https://aws.amazon.com/rds/)** were used accordingly.
- To interact with S3 Client, this library was used - https://www.npmjs.com/package/@aws-sdk/client-s3
+ To interact with S3 Client, this library was used - <https://www.npmjs.com/package/@aws-sdk/client-s3>

- **Deployment**
+## **Deployment**
- ---

  1. Next.js app was deployed on **[Vercel](https://vercel.com/docs)**
  2. Heroku is used to run the Fast API server
- 3. The PostGraphile image is stored on Docker hub (https://hub.docker.com/)
+ 3. The PostGraphile image is stored on Docker hub (<https://hub.docker.com/>)
- 4. The Google Cloud Run is used to run the container that start PostGraphile (https://cloud.google.com/run)
+ 4. The Google Cloud Run is used to run the container that start PostGraphile (<https://cloud.google.com/run>)

-**The following credentials can be used to test the app** <br />
+**The following credentials can be used to test the app** \
-Username: test_user@gmail.com <br />
+Username: test_user@gmail.com \
 Password: testPassword66==